AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/DevOps/Vagrant_Linux_Servers/Provisioning.md

 > - `unzip -o` means overwrite the file with the same name if they exist
 > - The bash scripts within the `config.vm.provision` will be executed when `vagrant up` for the first time or when you explicitly specify `--provision` flag
 > - For the httpd service, it automatically looks for the `index.html` file under `var/www/html/`
+> - Run `vagrant up` to check if the provisioning is working just fine
+> - If there is any logical or syntactic error in your vagrant provision bash script, the provisioning process will still go, but you may not access the web service as expected.
 >
 ```bash
 # -*- mode: ruby -*-